 Possible Defences for Sexual Assault:

-Possible ways to defend a charge of Sexual Assault include but are not limited to:
+Possible defences to a charge of Sexual Assault include, but are not limited to:

 WHERE TO NEXT?